Jach/lgame/README.md

-After verifying it loads, you can try running some of the examples in [lgame-examples](https://github.com/Jach/lgame/tree/examples) to see that it works, they're written to be runnable standalone with `sbcl --script` or except for `taste.lisp` to be runnable by loading the file and executing `(main)`.
+After verifying it loads, you can try running some of the examples in [lgame-examples](https://github.com/Jach/lgame/tree/examples) to see that it works.
+They're written to be runnable standalone with `sbcl --script` or except for `taste.lisp` to be runnable by loading the file and executing `(main)`.
 Some examples will take over the REPL thread, but some make use of